Law of Diminishing Returns Definition

 A farmer owns a small wheat field.
 He starts cultivating his land with one laborer.
 He gradually increases it to six laborers only to find that his wheat output has not proportionately increased.
 Help the farmer out in analyzing the optimal workforce required.

-By simply looking at the wheat output as against the labor used, we can say that the marginal output is decreasing with each additional labor deployed.
-If we deduce the marginal product and present it to the farmer, it will look like:
+By simply looking at the wheat output against the labor used, we can say that the marginal output decreases with each additional labor deployed.
+Therefore, if we deduce the marginal product and present it to the farmer, it will look like this:

 Hence, the farmer should optimize his wheat output with 3 laborers on his field.

 On the other hand, he can maximize his total product by continuing to increase laborers.
-But this comes at a cost of reduced marginal output.
+But this comes at the cost of reduced marginal output.

-These two examples from a good stage from where we can look at the advantages and limitations of the “law of diminishing returns”.
+These two examples are from a good stage from where we can look at the advantages and limitations of the “law of diminishing returns.”

 Advantages of the Law of Diminishing Returns

-- Law of diminishing returns helps management maximize labor (as in example 1 & 2 above) and other factors of production to an optimum level.
+- The law of diminishing returns helps management maximize labor (as in examples 1 and 2 above) and other factors of production to an optimum level.

-- This theory also helps in increasing the efficiency of production by minimizing production costs as evident from the wheat farmer’s case.
+- This theory also helps increase production efficiency by minimizing costs, as evident from the wheat farmer’s case.

 Limitations of Law of Diminishing Returns

-- Although useful in production activities, this law cannot be applied in all forms of production.
-The constraint comes when the factors of production are less natural and hence a universal application is difficult.
+- Although useful in production activities, we cannot apply this law in all forms of production.
+The constraint comes when the factors of production are less natural.
+Hence, a universal application is difficult.
 Mostly this law finds its application in agricultural scenarios.

 - The law assumes that all units of a single factor of production must be identical.
-This is however not practical usually and becomes a hurdle in an application.
-In our above examples, labor becomes the specific input, other factors held constant.
+It is, however, not practical usually and becomes a hurdle in an application.
+In our above examples, labor becomes the specific input, and other factors are held constant.

 The law of diminishing returns is a useful concept in production theory.
-The law can be categorized into three stages – increasing returns, diminishing returns and negative returns.
-Production industry and more particularly, the agriculture sector finds the immense application of this law.
-Producers question where to operate on the graph of the marginal product as the first stage describes underutilized capacity and the third stage is about overutilized inputs.
+The law can be categorized into increasing returns, diminishing returns, and negative returns.
+The production industry, particularly the agriculture sector, finds the immense application of this law.
+Producers question where to operate on the graph of the marginal product as the first stage describes underutilized capacity, and the third stage is about overutilized inputs.
 Hence, to arrive at the optimum capacity is the rationale behind this law.

-This has been a guide to the law of diminishing returns and its definition.
-Here we discuss the diagram of the law of diminishing marginal returns along with examples, advantages, and limitations.
-You can learn more about economics from the following articles –
+This article is a guide to the law of diminishing returns definition.
+Here, we discuss the law of diminishing marginal returns examples through diagrams, advantages, and limitations.
+You can learn more about Economics from the following articles: –